 ENVIRONMENTAL ISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact

 XV.
 PUBLIC SERVICES - Would the project:

 a) Result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services: X

 Fire protection?
 X

 Police protection? Х

 Schools? Х

 Parks?
 X

-Drainage and flood control??
+Drainage and flood control?? Х

+Other public facilities?
 X

-Other public facilities? Х

-The Department of Public Utilities has reviewed the conceptual layout of the planned mini-storage and determined that adequate sewer, water, and solid waste facilities will be available to serve it in compliance with applicable conditions of approval.
-All site development projects are subject to grading and drainage standards of the City of Fresno and FMFCD.
-As part of the review process, various city departments and outside agencies will submit comments/conditions that will be required as conditions of approval for site development.
+The Department of Public Utilities has reviewed the proposed project and has determined that adequate sewer, water, and solid waste facilities are available subject to compliance with the conditions submitted by the Department of Public Utilities for this project.
+The MEIR has provided mitigation measures that the proposed project must implement and comply with to mitigate drainage in the area.
+Development of the property requires compliance with grading and drainage standards of the City of Fresno and FMFCD.
+Various departments and agencies have submitted conditions that will be required as conditions of approval for the proposed project.
 All conditions of approval must be complied with prior to occupancy.